sacredheartsc/selfhosted/roles/nitter/README.md

 -----------

 The `gathio` role installs and configures [Nitter](https://github.com/zedeus/nitter), an open source Twitter frontend.
+It also installs a script to update Nitter periodically.

 This role configures the application only; it does not configure a reverse proxy.